-1. Create a Harmony scene asset-see Uploading an Asset.
+1. Create a Harmony scene asset-see Creating Assets.

 This creates a new asset in Producer and a new scene in Harmony that will be used to build this asset.

 2. In Harmony, make sure your Harmony snapshot scripts are installed and launch the TB\Producer\ AssetSnapshot script by clicking on its icon.